elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-a-positive-mindset-influence-academic-performance-according-to-harvard-studies.md

 score: -1.0
 related_article1:
     id: 165434
+    title: >-
-    title: How does excessive sugar consumption impair memory retention, and what alternatives can improve it?
+        How does excessive sugar consumption impair memory retention, and what alternatives can improve it?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-excessive-sugar-consumption-impair-memory-retention-and-what-alternatives-can-improve-it
 related_article2:
-    id: 165442
+    id: 165433
-    title: How do AI tools function as personal tutors and enhance the learning process?
+    title: >-
+        What are the effects of sugar on cognitive function, and what are some brain-boosting alternatives?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-ai-tools-function-as-personal-tutors-and-enhance-the-learning-process
+    url: /learn/education-studies/questions/what-are-the-effects-of-sugar-on-cognitive-function-and-what-are-some-brainboosting-alternatives
 related_article3:
-    id: 165435
+    id: 165437
-    title: What is the significance of learning from mistakes in memory retention, and how can it be effectively implemented?
+    title: >-
+        What role do affirmations play in stress reduction and focus during studying?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-learning-from-mistakes-in-memory-retention-and-how-can-it-be-effectively-implemented
+    url: /learn/education-studies/questions/what-role-do-affirmations-play-in-stress-reduction-and-focus-during-studying
 related_article4:
-    id: 165437
+    id: 165434
-    title: What role do affirmations play in stress reduction and focus during studying?
+    title: >-
+        How does excessive sugar consumption impair memory retention, and what alternatives can improve it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-affirmations-play-in-stress-reduction-and-focus-during-studying
+    url: /learn/education-studies/questions/how-does-excessive-sugar-consumption-impair-memory-retention-and-what-alternatives-can-improve-it
 related_article5:
-    id: 165437
+    id: 165439
-    title: What role do affirmations play in stress reduction and focus during studying?
+    title: >-
+        What is the 80/20 rule, and how can it be applied to identify key content in studying?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-affirmations-play-in-stress-reduction-and-focus-during-studying
+    url: /learn/education-studies/questions/what-is-the-8020-rule-and-how-can-it-be-applied-to-identify-key-content-in-studying
 ---

 &nbsp;